-Since it's impossible to process all these comments manually, he asked for a tool to analyze them.
+Since it is impossible to process all these comments manually, he asked for a tool to analyze them.
 Some people mentioned Graphext in the replies to that tweet (thanks!).
-We though it would be an interesting opportunity to explore how Trump's supporters perceive some of the new (like Universal Basic Income) and old ideas (Stimulus packages) than a billionaire that could had run for president as a Republican defends after the COVID-19 crisis.
+We though it would be an interesting opportunity to explore how Trump's supporters perceive some of the new (like Universal Basic Income) and old ideas (Stimulus packages) that a billionaire that could have run for president as a Republican defends after the COVID-19 crisis.

 He is called more often a Liberal than a Socialist, Communist or Globalist...

-On the chart above, we selected all the terms related to ideology and made the size of the terms according to the number of times they would appear in the mentions.
+On the chart above, we selected all terms related to ideology and made the size of the terms according to the number of times they appeared in the mentions.
 There are many different terms related to Communism (marxist, commie), Socialism and Globalism, but we also see how the label Liberal is the biggest one by far (although merging all the red ones they receive a simmilar number of mentions).
-Many other people also talk abour Libertarism, Conservatism or Authoritarism (that not always are mentioned to talk about Cuban's ideology but about Trump)
+Many other people also talk abour Libertarianism, Conservatism or Authoritarism (that are not always mentioned to talk about Cuban's ideology but rather about Trump)

 Some tweets will make him look more like a socialist, a communist or a globalist

-By only using these exact terms we got 863 mentions, that is about 1% of the total number of mentions and replies he got over these months, but still a significant amount of tweet in absolut terms that would be even 2 or 3 times more if we've added all the other ideological keywords we indentified in the previous insight.
+By using only these exact terms we got 863 mentions, which is about 1% of the total number of mentions and replies he got over these months, but still a significant amount of tweets in absolute terms that would be 2 or 3 times bigger if we added the rest of ideological keywords we indentified in the previous insight.

 ¿How did we do this analysis?